Miaukowski/tsoha-ravintolasovellus/README.md

 - Splitting the app.py into more managable chunks.

 # How to try it out:
 1. Make a folder where you'd like to try the app.
+Clone this repository and all its content to that folder.
 In that folder create a .env file and define its content as the following:
 ```DATABASE_URL=<the adress of the local database>```
 ```SECRET_KEY=<secret-key>```